Whether you’re getting a new air conditioner or wanting to maximize your current one, having it level is key.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad takes expertise.
-It’s typically not a job you’ll want to try by yourself, since your air conditioner may need to be temporarily disconnected.
+Leveling an air conditioner pad requires experience.
+It’s typically not a job you’ll want to tackle on your own, because your air conditioner might need to be temporarily disconnected.
 This requires the assistance of a certified HVAC technician.